MileHacker Logo

 Helpful Tip

 • Carry a small coin purse.
-Japan uses many coins for small purchases, machines that sell snacks and drinks, and public transport.
+Japan uses many coins for small purchases, vending machines, and public transport.

-• This prevents accumulating loose change in your pockets and holds your Yen organized.
+• This avoids accumulating loose change in your pockets and holds your Yen organized.

 • Using an IC card like ICOCA also simplifies small transactions.

-• Many automated retail machines for drinks and snacks accept coins.
+• Many automated retail machines to have drinks and snacks accept coins.

 • Small shops and local eateries might prefer cash for quicker service.